pitrackster/youtube-downloader/README.md

 # youtube-downloader

-- download youtube video by providing an url
+Download youtube video by providing an url.

-- choose to download audio / video + audio / video
+You can choose to download audio / video + audio / video.

+This app basically provide a (very) simple web interface to youtub-dl CLI

+The video or audio will be downloaded with the best format available (which means large data to download)

+The zip created is sent as blob to the client... nothing live on the server after the end of the process.

+This app is intended for my personal use:
+- no error handled
+- no control of any input
+- not many options
+- no internationalisation (language used in UI is french)

+### Install

+`npm install && npm run webpack`

-### scripts
+### Scripts

-- npm install - install packages
-- npm run webpack - compile js sources
+- `npm run webpack` - build javascript
-- npm run watch - compile js sources and watch for changes
+- `npm run watch` - build javascript and watch for changes

+### Warnings

+The process might take a long time depending on :

+- your connection speed
+- the length of the video you want to download
+- your server configuration

+### TODO

+Handle errors, check inputs and give feedback to users ;-)

 ### uses :